Spears Surname Meaning, History & Origin

-Spears Surname Genealogy
+Spears Surname Meaning

 Spear derived from the Middle English spere, meaning a spear.
 The name, found mainly in Devon and Cornwall, described either a spear-maker or a spearman, a soldier with a spear.

-also German, Dutch and Jewish origins for these names.
+The Spiers, Speirs, Spear, and Spears spellings are all found today.
+There are also German, Dutch and Jewish origins for these names.

-Spears Resources on
+Spears Surname Resources on The Internet

 - Spears Family Heritage Project

 Spears from Albermarle county, Virginia.

 Ancestry from John Spiers in Mississippi.

 - from Scotland (Ayrshire and Renfrewshire), England West Midlands) and from Germany